lnynhi02/web-scraping-etl-pipeline/README.md

 - **Usage of DictCursor:** In the `clean_data` function, we utilize `DictCursor` to access table columns as **key-value pairs**.
 Using `DictCursor` enables direct access to values, for example by calling `job['title']`, which enhances code readability and maintainability.

-- **Filtering New Jobs:** When querying data in the `clean_data` function, only jobs with an update_date greater than last_processed_time are selected.
+- **Filtering New Jobs:** When querying data in the `clean_data` function, only jobs with an `posted_date` greater than `last_processed_time` are selected.
 This ensures that only new jobs are retrieved, avoiding the reprocessing of existing jobs.

 - **Pendulum for Timezone Management:** The *pendulum* library is used before pushing data to XCom in each task to ensure that timestamps are correctly converted to the **'Asia/Ho_Chi_Minh'** timezone.
 This is crucial because Airflow automatically converts timestamps to UTC, which can lead to discrepancies if not managed carefully.
 Please change the timezone to your preferred timezone as needed.